 Alfred Hitchcock once claimed that “The sunset of Zadar is the world’s most beautiful” Was he right?
 Stroll along the shore with your love and watch the sun dip behind the island.
 The shore faces directly West which means that this position and the Croatian weather combine for a truly spectacular late afternoon show.
 Alex and I ran to the seashore and completely out of breath arrived just in time to see the sun set.
 Completely out of breath we were happy we had managed to Croatia’s best sunset.

-Hong Kong is a vibrant, modern place.
-Full of skyscrapers on both sides of the bay crowds flock to see the symphony of lights which takes place every evening.
+Hong Kong is a perfect stopover city.
+It is a vibrant and modern place.
+Full of skyscrapers on both sides of the bay, crowds flock to see the symphony of lights which takes place every evening.
 What is less documented is that watching the sunset over Hong Kong island is also spectacular.
 As the sun was setting I jumped on a boat from Hong Kong island over to Kowloon.
 In Kowloon I stood and watched the orange sun dip behind the island.
 It was beautiful.
-I wished Alex had been with me to experience this moment.
+I wished my partner had been with me to experience this moment.

 Most people visit Miyajima, a Japanese island near Hiroshima to see the fiery red Torii gate floating in the bay.
 Waves lap against its wooden legs yet it takes no heed and stands straight and proud.
 We were lucky enough to witness a religious ceremony during our visit.
 Flutes and drums filled the air as a religious relic was carried through the gate and out to sea.
 After the excitement of the ritual, the sun began to set.
 We watched the sunset by the floating torii gate and waited till the sun went down.
 A couple on wakeboards paddled between the Torii gate.
 We watched their romantic date from the shore until the sun set over on the mainland.
 We sadly had to return to the mainland as our visit on this holy island was unfortunately over.